-The high school graduation rate is a barometer of the health of American society and the skill level of its future workforce.
-Throughout the first half of the twentieth century, each new cohort of Americans was more likely to graduate from high school than the preceding one.
-This upward trend in secondary education increased worker productivity and fueled American economic growth.
-From The Declining American High School Graduation Rate: Evidence, Sources, and Consequences by James J. Heckman^{}and Paul A. LaFontaine[±]
+The high school graduation rate is a barom eter of the health of Am erican society and the skill level of its future workforce.
+Throughout the first half of the twentieth century, each new cohort of Am ericans was more likely to graduate from high school than the preceding one.
+This upward trend in secondary education increased worker productivity and fieled Am erican econom ic grow th.
+From The Declining Am erican High School Graduation Rate: Evilence, Sources, and Consequences by Jam es J. Heckm an and PaulA.
+LaFontaine

-PERFORMANCE ASSESSMENTS
+HISD PERFORMANCE ASSESSMENTS